 Skill mastery: How do you know when you’re there?

-The worst: You go into your performance review feeling on fire, you’re handling all your projects, you’re leveling up in new ways, and then your boss disagrees.
+The worst: You go into your performance review feeling on fire, you’re handling all your projects, you’re leveling up in new ways, and you’re ready for that promotion.
+Then your boss disagrees.

 “I think you need more work in this area before we make it official.”

-So many career levelling docs depend on "skill mastery" or task mastery in order to check the box that you're ready to own something or level up on it.
+Your career leveling documentation likely depends on "skill mastery" or task mastery in order to determine that you're ready to “own” a task or level up on it.

 What does mastery mean?

-I built this little list of journey steps at one point to illustrate it.
+I built this little list of journey steps to illustrate that mastery means layering on more capabilities until you reach ownership:

-1. You can follow a training document to learn a task.
+1. You can follow a training document and standard process to learn a task.

 2. You can do the task without help to 99% accuracy, consistently.